 The activities in which GMV colleagues contribute their knowledge and passion for science and technology include training programs, congresses, educational talks, student initiatives, and academic competitions.
 In early May, GMV collaborated with the ASTI Foundation on its educational robotics competition, the ASTI Robotics Challenge.
-The foundation hosts this annual event for students of varying ages, from 9th graders to university students.
-This 7th ASTI Robotics Challenge included GMV as part of the judging panel, which assessed the knowledge and skills in technology, programming, and robotics of the 39 teams taking part.
+The foundation hosts this annual event for students of varying emphasis on some of the leading-edge projects now taking place in the areas of space, automotive, and cybersecurity.